- Emotional & Physical Effects

 Bleeding problems may appear as frequent and/or excessive nosebleeds or gum bleeds.
 Patients may vomit or urinate blood.
 There may also be blood in the patient’s stool, which appears either bright red or turns the stool sticky and tar-like.
 Female patients may experience vaginal spotting or bleeding.

 Patients with bruising problems may form bruises that are larger and more severe than normal.
-They could also develop hematomas, a type of bruise that forms a lump under the skin.
-A bruising problem could also cause petechiae, a collection of tiny red spots that cluster together like a rash.
+They may also develop hematomas, a type of bruise that feels like a lump under the skin.
+Patients with low platelets will sometimes develop little red spots that cluster together like a rash over the legs, buttocks or where a blood pressure cuff or blood draw tourniquet is placed on the arm.
+These spots are called petechiae.

 Thrombocytopenia and cancer